AGXene/IEVR-Autofamer/Docs/OnlineMode_Help.md

 > [!WARNING]
 > **For this to work, both players must have the IEVR Autofarmer app downloaded and run it at the same time (more or less).**

+> [!CAUTION]
+> Errors may occur when using this mode.
+Any bugs or unexpected errors should be reported to the developer via the "issues" tab -> [https://github.com/AGXene/IEVR-Autofamer/issues](https://github.com/AGXene/IEVR-Autofamer/issues)

 ![Online Image](Online_Mode_Button.png)

 ## $$\color{blue}💻Options$$